NoahTheDuke/lazytest/README.md

 This is inspired by [Mocha](https://mochajs.org)'s excellent documentation.

+### From the CLI

 1. A user runs Lazytest, either through leiningen or Clojure CLI.
 2. Lazytest parses the command line arguments to determine the relevant configuration.
 3. Lazytest finds test files.
 If the user provides `--dir`, then every file in the file trees of all given directories are checked.
 Otherwise, all files within the `test` directorie are checked.
 4. Lazytest loads all test files.
 Using `tools.namespace`, the namespace of each `.clj` is extracted and `require`d, which creates the necessary vars.
 5. Lazytest gathers all test vars from the required namespaces.
 It checks each var in each namespace against the following list of questions.
     1. Is the var defined with `defdescribe`?
-Call the `defdescribe`-constructed function and use it.
+Call the `defdescribe`-constructed function and use the result.
     2. Does the var point to a `suite`?
-Use it.
+Resolve the var and use the result.
     3. Does the var have `:lazytest/test` metadata that is either a suite (`describe`) or a test case (`it`)?
 Create a new suite with `describe` and set the `:lazytest/test` metadata as a child.
     4. Does the var have `:lazytest/test` metadata that is a function?
 Create a new suite with `describe`, create a new test case with `it`, and then set the docstring for the test case to `:lazytest/test metadata`, and the body to calling the `:lazytest/test` metadata function.
 6. Lazytest groups each namespace into a `:lazytest/ns` suite, and then groups all of the namespace suites into a `:lazytest/run` suite.